chef/automate/components/docs-chef-io/content/automate/DR.md

                 ```

         - To restore backup on Chef Automate HA, below is the restore command, which can be trigger from any Chef Automate instance of DR cluster.
 Below restore command is an example command for the file system as a backup options.
+        For example : sample cron look like for restore for file system.

             ```cmd
             sudo chef-automate backup restore /mnt/automate_backups/backups/20210622065515/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-4.x.y.aib --skip-preflight